simonzeeks/react-enlighten/README.md

 a component level more viable.
 In addition, one might imagine an entirely new set of opportunities to be introduced with this approach.

+## Call for contributions

+Calling for contributors - we need help to get this project started and in a working state.
+Please visit github to see and contribute to the source code.

 ## Install

 ```bash